Home - Vegetables - Beans - Spiced Chickpea Salad with Tahini and Pita Crunch

 Instructions

 • Take the pan off the heat.
-Add the lemon juice and 2 tablespoons tahini paste.
+Add 2 tablespoons fresh lemon juice and 2 tablespoons tahini paste.
 Stir until blended to the consistency of pancake batter.
 If your tahini paste has a thicker consistency, you can drizzle a teaspoon or two of water to lighten it.

-• Put the chickpeas, 1 cup cherry or grape tomatoes, 3 green onions, jalapeno pepper and ¼ cup chopped fresh cilantro in a salad bowl or mixing bowl.
+• Put 1 15-ounce can drained chickpeas, 1 cup halved cherry or grape tomatoes, 3 chopped green onions, 1 seeded and finely chopped jalapeno pepper, and ¼ cup chopped fresh cilantro in a salad bowl or mixing bowl.
 Scrape the tahini mixture out of the skillet onto the salad.
 Toss everything together.

-• Sprinkle the pita chips and ½ cup feta cheese over the salad.
+• Sprinkle 1 cup crumbled pita chips and ½ cup feta cheese over the salad.
 Toss gently and serve.

 Karen’s Notes and Tips